italoalmeida0/macos-fix-path-pro/README.md

 ## 📂 Caching & Performance

-- Caches results in `~/.cache/macos-fix-path-pro/last_path`
+- Caches results in `~/.cache/macos-fix-path-pro/last_path` by default
-- If the file is <24h old, it will reuse the result instead of re‑scanning
+- If the file is <24h old, it will reuse the result
+- Use `--no-cache` (or `-c`) to skip the cache and force a full rescan

 ---